-where $RD$ and $RRD$ are defined in Eqn.~\ref{eqn:rd_rrd}.
-Depending on the true motion behavior of the acoustic source, three motion models are considered for state prediction: constant velocity (CV), constant acceleration (CA), and constant turn rate and velocity (CTRV).
+Depending on the true motion behavior of the acoustic source, three motion models are considered for state estimation: constant velocity (CV), constant acceleration (CA), and constant turn rate and velocity (CTRV).
 Each model propagates the source state according to:

 where $f(.)$ represents the nonlinear motion function corresponding to the selected model and $Q$ is the process noise covariance.
 The standard unscented transform formulation and sigma-point weighting follow the original implementation by Wan and Van der Merwe~\cite{wan2000unscented}.